-Inmate - One who is housed or confined to a correctional facility (e.g. prison, prison facility, jail etc.) This does not include individuals on Probation or Parole or who are participating in a community program.
+Inmate - One who is housed or confined to a correctional facility (e.g. prison, prison facility, jail etc.) for one or more consecutive calendar months.
+This does not include individuals on Probation or Parole or who are participating in a community program.
 Pursuant to 42 CFR § 435.1010, an Inmate of a public institution is defined as "a person living in a public institution", and a public institution is defined as "an institution that is the responsibility of a governmental unit or over which a governmental unit exercises administrative control."